inherent-design/fabric/docs/EXAMPLES.md

 [← Back to Documentation Index](DOCUMENTATION.md)

 This document serves as an index for the various examples demonstrating core Fabric Engine concepts and implementations.
-These examples showcase how to use the API to build components, handle events, manage lifecycle, and implement plugins.
+These examples showcase how to use the API to build components, handle events, manage lifecycle, implement plugins, and use the Quantum Fluctuation features.

 ## Table of Contents
 - [Basic Component Structure](examples/basic_component.md)